AleksandraRolka/master-thesis/data/devided-dataset/README.md

-Dataset files to large to upload to repository, exist only in GCP buckets.
+Dataset files to large to upload to remote repository, exist only in GCP buckets.